University Libraries COVID-19 Updates

 - All visitors who intend to study in Hunt and Sorrells Libraries must reserve their seat ahead of their visit.
 The Mellon Library space will be operated by the Mellon Institute for the Fall semester and will be accessible for those who already have clearance to enter the Institute.

-- The second and fourth floors of Hunt Library will be closed to the public.
+- The second and fourth floors of Hunt Library will be closed to the public and all Hunt Library stacks will be closed.

 - The Hunt Library stacks will be closed and items will be retrieved by employees.
 The Sorrells Library stacks will remain open for requests, browsing and self-checkout.
 The Mellon Library stacks will remain open for requests and, for Mellon affiliates, browsing and self-checkout.